WxboySuper/Forecast-Creator/CONTRIBUTING.md

 1. Update documentation for any new features
 2. Ensure all tests pass
 3. Update the README.md if needed
-4. Create a pull request with a clear description of changes
+4. Submit a pull request with a clear description of changes
 5. Link any related issues

 ## Commit Messages